 The Lafayette Public Library offers excellent resources for anyone interested in genealogy and local history.
 The library’s collection of how-to books gives information on basic research techniques for the novice, as well as advanced methods for researching your family history for the more experienced researcher.
-Although the Jefferson Street Branch Library houses most of the genealogy printed materials, such as books, periodicals, and microfilm, patrons can access genealogy databases from any Lafayette Public Library location.
+Although the Main Library houses most of the genealogy printed materials, such as books, periodicals, and microfilm, patrons can access genealogy databases from any Lafayette Public Library location.
 Two superb resources that can be accessed at the library are Ancestry Library Edition and Heritage Quest.
 Ancestry Library Edition must be accessed inside the library but Heritage Quest may be accessed remotely.
 Visit our databases page to gain access to these products.
-The library system offers computers with Internet access and wireless Internet access for patrons with laptop computers.
+The library system offers computers with Internet access and wireless Internet access for patrons with Internet-enabled devices.
 As an added service, the library also provides copy machines, with a small charge for printing.
 For more information about our genealogical resources, call (337) 261-5787.

 Books & Periodicals